robdebets/Oracle-Forms-14c-New-Features/README.md

 Just a tab to test some predefined colors

 # Installation
 As database, I used Oracle 23ai with Virtual Box.
-Schema HR.
+Schema HR.<br/>
-Installed Weblogic and Forms and Reports 14c
+Installed Weblogic and Forms and Reports 14c<br/>
-To run the demo, see demo.jnlp
+To run the demo, see demo.jnlp<br/><br/>

 More details after my holidays!